RasterViewshed Task

 HORIZONTAL_FIELD_OF_VIEW (optional)

 Specify the angle in degrees of the horizontal range of the observer point.
 Values range from 0 to 360.
-Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION property).
+Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION parameter).

 INPUT_RASTER (required)